voxsim/knowledge/emotional-intelligence/twenties.md

 Passi di: Meg Jay.
 “The Defining Decade: Why Your Twenties Matter--And How to Make the Most of Them Now”. iBooks.

+“Evolutionary theorists believe the brain is designed to pay special attention to what catches us off-guard, so we can be better prepared to meet the world next time.
+The brain even has a built-in novelty detector, a part that sends chemical signals to stimulate memory when new and different things happen. ”

+Passi di: Meg Jay.
+“The Defining Decade: Why Your Twenties Matter--And How to Make the Most of Them Now”. iBooks.

+“We know from research studies that when people view slides of ordinary objects (such as a house) and bizarre objects (such as a zebra head attached to a car), the viewers are more likely to remember the bizarre.
+Likewise, when research subjects are startled, such as by the image and sound of a snake, they have better recall for the slides that immediately follow the snake than they do for other slides.
+Similarly, people are more likely to remember highly emotional events, such as times when they were happy or sad or embarrassed.
+When something surprising happens, especially if it arouses emotions, we tend to remember it—vividly—for a long time.
+These remembrances are called flashbulb memories because they feel illuminated and frozen in time, like our brain has taken a photograph of the moment.
+That is why most of us remember exactly where we were on the morning of 9/11, just as our parents and grandparents remember what they were doing when they heard President Kennedy had been shot.”

+Passi di: Meg Jay.
+“The Defining Decade: Why Your Twenties Matter--And How to Make the Most of Them Now”. iBooks.

+“Twentysomethings take these difficult moments particularly hard.
+Compared to older adults, they find negative information—the bad news—more memorable than positive information—or the good news.
+MRI studies show that twentysomething brains simply react more strongly to negative information than do the brains of older adults.
+There is more activity in the amygdala—the seat of the emotional brain.”

+Passi di: Meg Jay.
+“The Defining Decade: Why Your Twenties Matter--And How to Make the Most of Them Now”. iBooks.

+“Knowing what to overlook is one way that older adults are typically wiser than young adults.
+With age comes what is known as a positivity effect.
+We become more interested in positive information, and our brains react less strongly to what negative information we do encounter.
+We disengage with interpersonal conflict, choosing to let it be, especially when those in our network are involved.”

+Passi di: Meg Jay.
+“The Defining Decade: Why Your Twenties Matter--And How to Make the Most of Them Now”. iBooks.

+“Confidence doesn’t come from the inside out.
+It moves from the outside in.
+People feel less anxious—and more confident—on the inside when they can point to things they have done well on the outside.
+Fake confidence comes from stuffing our self-doubt.
+Empty confidence comes from parental platitudes on our lunch hour.
+Real confidence comes from mastery experiences, which are actual, lived moments of success, especially when things seem difficult.
+Whether we are talking about love or work, the confidence that overrides insecurity comes from experience.
+There is no other way.”

+Passi di: Meg Jay.
+“The Defining Decade: Why Your Twenties Matter--And How to Make the Most of Them Now”. iBooks.

+“The investments we make in work and love trigger personality maturation.
+Being a cooperative colleague or a successful partner is what drives personality change.
+Settling down simply helps us feel more settled”

+Passi di: Meg Jay.
+“The Defining Decade: Why Your Twenties Matter--And How to Make the Most of Them Now”. iBooks.